Modeling and Control of a Novel Variable Stiffness Three DoFs Wrist: System Calibration and Characterization

 \subsection{Stiffness Control Calibration}

-Although the system can theoretically modulate its stiffness without moving the end-effector, we observe a slight deviation of the coupler when controlling the system based on the nominal model (see Figure~\ref{fig:StiffnessCalibration}, dashed lines).
-Therefore, we adjust the reference posture angles as
+Although the system can theoretically modulate its stiffness without moving the end-effector, we observe a slight deviation of the coupler when controlling the prototype based on the nominal model (see Figure~\ref{fig:StiffnessCalibration}, dashed lines). {To address this issue}, we fit the experimental data to {determine} a compensation command that mitigates the observed posture drift {using} least squares optimization. {Subsequently, we adjust} the reference posture angles as